lmendezayl/lmendezayl/README.md

-i'm a data science 3rd year student at uba interested in security, mathematics, machine learning and everything-open-source-ness. currently interested in learning midlevel programming and lapack fortran algorithms
+i'm a data science 3rd year student at uba interested in mathematics, machine learning, numerical methods and subways. currently on summer break.

-for more info visit my <a href="https://lmendezayl.github.io" target="blank">website</a>

-or connect with me at:
-<a href="https://linkedin.com/in/lautaro-mendez-ayala" target="blank">linkedin</a>
-<a href="https://stackoverflow.com/users/15786259/lmendezayala" target="blank">stackoverflow</a>
+for more info visit my <a href="https://lmendezayl.github.io" target="blank">website</a> or connect with me at <a href="https://linkedin.com/in/lautaro-mendez-ayala" target="blank">linkedin</a> or <a href="https://stackoverflow.com/users/15786259/lmendezayala" target="blank">stackoverflow</a>

 listening to: